 What can security leaders do to overcome these challenges?
 Here, briefly, are three approaches to consider:

-These findings were compiled by Forrester in September of 2020, in a study commissioned by Cloudflare.
+These findings were compiled by Forrester in a study commissioned by Cloudflare.
 The results are a culmination of surveys of 317 global security leaders across more than 20 industries.
-Respondents come from companies of a variety of sizes, with 32% working at organisations with more than 5,000 people and 17% working at organisations of less than 500 people or less.
+Respondents come from companies of a variety of sizes, with 32% working at organizations with more than 5,000 people and 17% working at organizations of less than 500 people or less.

 This article is part of a series on the latest trends and topics impacting today’s technology decision-makers.

 After reading this article you will be able to understand:

 Survey results from over 300 global security leaders